The Diamond Circle: Iceland Travel Guide

 • Hiking on the many trails found in the vicinity.

-The Diamond circle and the area around Lake Mývatn has so many places to see and visit and these places are just the big ones.
-If you zoom in on the map above, you’ll see more places you can visit.
-The Diamond circle & Lake Mývatn are places in North Iceland you should enjoy at your own pace, drive around at your own speed and just enjoy the stunning places you will see.
+The Diamond Circle and the area around Lake Mývatn offer numerous has so many places to see and visit and these sites are just the most popular.
+If you zoom in on the map above, you’ll see more places you can visit beyond the main tourist route.
+The Diamond Circle & Lake Mývatn are places in North Iceland you should enjoy at your own pace, drive around at your own speed and just enjoy the stunning places you will see.

 Happy exploring! #WohoCamper